min2ha/ukwa-site/content/target/68886/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Procedure Committee: Scrutiny of Delegated Legislation under the European Union (Withdrawal) Act 2018

 The House of Commons Procedure Committee's final report on Commons scrutiny of the detailed process of incorporating EU law into UK law to prepare for Brexit.